-It is often confusing for an engineer to know what type of rating they need to look for when they desire to have a “waterproof” enclosure.
-Much like with watches or other sensitive information, there is a big difference between waterproof, water resistant, and other descriptive but not specific labels.
-To help out, there are several rating systems that have been developed although and several testing agencies that verify the results.
+It is often confusing for an engineer to know what type of IP Rating they need to look for when they desire to have a “waterproof” enclosure.
+Much like with watches or other sensitive information, there is a big difference between waterproof, water-resistant, and other descriptive but not specific labels.
+To help out, there are several rating systems that have been developed and several testing agencies that verify the results.
 Among these, the two best known are NEMA and IP.
-This blog will deal only with the IP system.
+This article will deal only with the IP system.

 |IP Rating||Protection||Description||Test Method|